D8-X/d8x-trader-infra/README.md

 The `deployment` directory will be copied to your manager node.
 Configs and .env are used when deploying docker stack in your swarm cluster.

+If you opted in to deploy broker-server, you should make sure `chainConfig.json` in `deployment-broker` directory is configured as per your needs.

 ## Spin up infrastructure